apache/fineract/INSTALL.md

 +--------------+----------------+---------+-----------------------------------+

 ```
-In case, the schema_version table dows not contain the second row, insert the same using the following query
+In case, *schema_version* does not contain the second row, insert the same using the following query

 ```
 mysql -uroot -pmysql